 3. Who is responsible for processing the data?

-Personal data processing is the responsibility of the International Cooperation and Legal Affairs Department (ICLAD) director, acting as the delegated EUIPO data controller, and, where relevant, jointly with the Infrastructure and Buildings Department (IBD) director and the head of the Communication Service.
+The processing of the personal data is carried out under the responsibility of the Director of the Institutional and Cooperation Department, acting as delegated EUIPO data controller, and, where relevant, jointly with the Director of the Infrastructure and Buildings Department (IBD) and the Head of the Communication Service.

-4. Who has access to your personal data and to whom is it disclosed?
+4. Who has access to your personal data and to whom are they disclosed?

 Personal data related to external participants and visitors is made accessible only on a need-to-know basis to a public mainly comprising EUIPO staff members, external providers and their subcontractors, but in certain specific cases some data may also be made available to the general public.
 Due to reporting requirements, personal data related to participants in certain events may be made accessible to the EU delegations and authorised staff members of the European Commission.